ebenezerkojofrimpong/RSVP-Movie-Data-Analysis/README.md

     - Are there significant differences in performance across different Countries?
     - Have there been noticeable seasonal patterns in Box Office performance?
     - How does a movie's box office performance vary between weekdays and weekends?
+    - What day of the week generates the highest box office revenue for movies?

 2. What factors contribute to the success of different movie genres?